herobank110/factorygame/README.md

 ## Installation

+ Available now on PyPI.
+Install using pip package manager using the command `python -m pip install factorygame-dave22153`.

-Just download it and start working straight away.
-It is recommended to have some Python knowledge, although this is optional.
+ Otherwise clone/fork/download this repository and start working straight away.
+ It is recommended to have
+some Python knowledge, although this is optional.
 First take a look at the included samples by executing `run_test.py`.
 This will showcase all the current included features.